Prerequisites

 Step 1: Configure the CLI

 Set your environment variables to point at a Telnyx LiveKit region:LIVEKIT_API_KEY is your Telnyx API key — the same one you use everywhere else on the platform.
-Set TELNYX_API_KEY once and reference it throughout.Available regions
+Set TELNYX_API_KEY once and reference it throughout.This creates your tenant record on the platform.
+You only need to do this once per region.

 Step 2: Set up telephony